csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 My first recommendation would be to contain as many of your current problems as possible by aggressively caching anything expensive.

-Next, work to avoid anything that you could subtly rework or refactor—it’s better to not do it at all, if we control it.
+Next, work to avoid anything that you could subtly rework or refactor — it’s better to not do it at all, if we control it.

 Things that can’t be avoided, attempt to solve out of band: `preconnect`ing